zainabmelh/guide-articles/articles/Certificates/change-the-color-of-a-text/index.md

 ---
-title: "Change the color of a Text"
+title: Change the Color of A Text
-parent: "certificates-guide"
 ---
 CSS allows us to change many styles.
 To change the color of an element we use `color`.

 Here's how you would set your h2 element's text color to blue: